-Prerequisite: Need Jewelry Design and Beginning 3D Art
+Prerequisite: Successful completion of Jewelry Design

 Basic course materials are provided at no cost.
-Students who choose to do extended projects may be responsible for
+Students who choose to do extended projects may be responsible for additional costs.

 This course is a progression from basic jewelry construction to more advanced design and construction techniques.
-Additional techniques learned are: casting, stone cutting, polishing and setting.
+Additional techniques learned are: stone cutting, polishing and setting.